It’s a perfect day for highlighting the health benefits of cinnamon.

 The other vitamins you can get from this spice are vitamins A, B1, B2, B3, B6, B9, C, and E.

-Cinnamon’s aroma and flavor come from its oily part which is rich in the cinnamaldehyde compound.
-It seems that this particular compound helps enhance your body’s metabolism.
+This spice’s aroma and flavor come from its cinnamon oil, which is rich in the cinnamaldehyde compound.

-Some studies suggest that cinnamon can reduce your systolic blood pressure for as much as 5 points.
+Some research shows that cinnamon can lower your systolic blood pressure by up to 5 points.

 This was observed after eating cinnamon daily for 90 days.

-On top of this, cinnamon is high in fiber content which can make you feel fuller.
-This prevents overeating that may hinder your weight loss.
+On top of this, cinnamon is high in fiber content, which can make you feel fuller.

 Another awesome food that may help you with weight loss is mangosteen.
-You can learn more about mangosteen health benefits here.
+You can learn more about mangosteen’s health benefits here.

-Although more research is still needed on this, there are small studies that will tell you that cinnamon may help in reducing your cholesterol levels.
+Although more research is still needed on this, there are small studies that will tell you that cinnamon helps reduce your cholesterol levels.

 The test was conducted with 60 adults.

-There have been comparison studies that showed cinnamon to be one of the spices that have the most antioxidants content.
+There have been comparison studies that show cinnamon to be one of the spices with the highest antioxidant content.

 It may stop bacteria from causing dental health problems like bad breath, inflamed gums, and tooth decay.

-Cinnamon also has anti-inflammatory properties that will be very useful if you have chronic inflammations.
+Cinnamon also has anti-inflammatory properties that will be very useful if you have chronic inflammation.

-Its anti-inflammatory properties may be able to also aid in pain management.
-It can reduce muscle soreness, some allergic reactions, and other symptoms of pain caused by aging.
+Its anti-inflammatory properties may also be able to aid in pain management.

-Although inflammations are your body’s response against infections and help with tissue repair, chronic inflammations will do the opposite.
+Although inflammation is your body’s response to infections and helps with tissue repair, chronic inflammation will do the opposite.